Brothers of Destruction: Brief reunions and final tag match (2012–2020)

 On July 23, 2012 during Raw 1000, the Brothers of Destruction reunited against Jinder Mahal, Curt Hawkins, Tyler Reks, Hunico, Camacho and Drew McIntyre when they were planning to attack Kane.
 The Undertaker and Kane were once again reunited on the March 11, 2013 episode of Raw following the real-life death of Paul Bearer, when they paid a final tribute to Paul Bearer by standing on the ramp and doing their signature arm pose together to a graphic of Paul Bearer on the titantron.
 This moment was not viewed by the television audience, instead taking place after Raw had gone off the air; however, the moment can be viewed on Peacock or the WWE Network.
-On the April 8, 2013 episode of Raw, Undertaker had a match with Kane and his Team Hell No tag partner Daniel Bryan against The Shield.
+On the April 8, 2013 episode of Raw, The Undertaker had a match with Kane and his Team Hell No tag partner Daniel Bryan against The Shield.
 At Survivor Series 2015, The Brothers of Destruction defeated Bray Wyatt and Luke Harper in a tag team match.

-The Brothers of Destruction had their final tag team match together at Crown Jewel in October 2018 where they fought against D-Generation X (Triple H and Shawn Michaels).
-Both Undertaker and Kane were defeated, despite dominating most of the match.
+The Brothers of Destruction reunited once again at Super Show-Down and had their final appearance together on Monday Night Raw on October 29, 2018 in Charlotte, North Carolina where they had a segment with DX.
+They had their final tag team match together at Crown Jewel in October 2018 where they fought against D-Generation X (Triple H and Shawn Michaels).
+Both The Undertaker and Kane were defeated, despite dominating most of the match.
 At Survivor Series 2020, Kane, alongside other WWE superstars and legends, returned for The Undertaker's retirement ceremony.
 The Undertaker, wearing his trademark mortician trench coat and stetson hat, then made an appearance at the conclusion of the Survivor Series event on November 22, which commemorated thirty years since his WWE debut, where he reiterated that his career was over, giving an emotional farewell speech which ended in typical Undertaker fashion: "My time has come to let The Undertaker rest in peace."

 WWE Hall of Fame (2021–2022)

-In the aftermath of Undertaker's retirement from the WWE, the following year, Undertaker announced that Kane would be inducted into the WWE Hall of Fame Class of 2021 via The Bump.
-Kane made his entrance and set off his signature pyro at Wrestlemania 37 on night 2.
-On 18th February 2022, it was announced that The Undertaker would be inducted into Class of 2022.
+In the aftermath of The Undertaker's retirement from the WWE, the following year, The Undertaker announced that Kane would be inducted into the WWE Hall of Fame Class of 2021 via The Bump.
+Kane made his entrance and set off his signature pyro at WrestleMania 37 on night 2.
+On February 18, 2022, it was announced that The Undertaker would be inducted into Class of 2022.
 He made his entrance on both nights of WrestleMania 38.